Mimicry Srinivos: Career

 Srinivos is the first Indian mimic to perform ventriloquism and sound illusion.

 Srinivos has enthralled audiences all over India.
-He has performed and entertained worldwide, including cities like New York, New Jersey, Philadelphia, Chicago, Springfield (IL), Pittsburgh, Washington D.C., Atlanta, Huntsville, San Francisco, San Jose, Berkeley, Los Angeles, Dallas, Houston, New Orleans, London, Stoke on trent, Dubai, Sharjah, Bahrain, Kuwait, Riyadh, Dammam, Dar es Salaam, Arusha, Colombo, Walatgama, Singapore, Kuala Lumpur, Bagandatho, Kulim, Abu Dhabi, Brisbane, Sydney and Melbourne to name a few.
+He has performed and entertained worldwide.

 Srinivos created "Dhwanyavadhaanam", a unique feat in the world history of mimicry in the year 1990, and performed it the first time in the Tyagaraya gana Sabha auditorium in Hyderabad.
 He was awarded the title Dhwanyavadhaana Samrat.

-He set a sensational world record by performing a 32-hour nonstop mimicry show in 1990 at Tyagaraja Ganasabha auditorium in Hyderabad.
+He set a world record by performing a 32-hour nonstop mimicry show in 1990 at Tyagaraja Ganasabha auditorium in Hyderabad.
 It was organized by the Hyderabad Film & Cultural Circle.

-It was a very successful show, and at least 50,000 spectators enjoyed that event.
-It was shown live on big screens outside the auditorium for those who were unable to enter.

-He is well known for his presentation skills and most importantly, for his analysis of voices of various movie stars and popular figures, comparing how those voices changed from time to time.
-He always says the secret to his success is that he does not do different mimicry but does it differently.
-He inspired and taught mimicry and ventriloquism to many popular artists performing in Andhra Pradesh and Telangana States today.
-Srinivos is often considered the successor to Dr. Venumadhav.

-He made the art so popular that 'Mimicry' has become part of his name.
-Later many mimics in India followed the same trend by adding 'Mimicry' to their name.

-His performances include 'Mimicry Jugalbandi' and 'Group Mimicry' and unbelievable items in ventriloquism like Voice Throwing, Sound Perspective, Sound in Liquid, Distant Ventriloquism, Caricature Illusion, Close-up Sound Illusion, Point-blank Sound Illusion, etc.
+His performances include 'Mimicry Jugalbandi' and 'Group Mimicry' and in ventriloquism like Voice Throwing, Sound Perspective, Sound in Liquid, Distant Ventriloquism, Caricature Illusion, Close-up Sound Illusion, Point-blank Sound Illusion, etc.

-He was hired by Indian Railways as a cultural representative and he currently works for South Central Railways, Hyderabad, India.
+He was hired by Indian Railways as a cultural representative and he worked for 30 years and retired in the year 2021 from South Central Railways, Hyderabad, India.

 He appears very often on various Telugu television channels.

 Srinivos performs in English, Hindi, Urdu, Tamil, and Telugu.